pleira/SGP4Extensions/doc/proposal.md

 ### Goals

-* Be a good base for a Debris Collision Avoidance system.
 * Measure how fast this software can process and propagate orbits described by TLEs in the Java Virtual Machine.
 * Describe out trade-offs related to SGP4 algorithms for orbit propagation.
 * Processing context calculated during orbit propagation is kept.
 That provides metadata for later on applying different kinds of filters and sieves when finding collision events.